 The transfer agent and registrar for the Subordinate Voting Shares is TMX Equity Transfer Services, 200 University Ave., Suite 300, Toronto, Ontario, M5H 4H1.
 The transfer agent and registrar for the Multiple Voting Shares is the Company at 1140 Bay Street, Suite 4000, Toronto, Ontario, M5S 2B4.

 Directors and executive officers

 Directors

-Our Board of Directors is currently comprised of seven members, six of which became directors of FirstService in connection with the completion of the Spin-off and one of which, Erin J. Wallace, was appointed as a director in October 2015.
-The following information is provided with respect to the directors of the Company as at February 23, 2016:
+Our Board of Directors is currently comprised of seven members.
+The following information is provided with respect to the directors of the Company as at February 22, 2017: